 - More student clubs and organizations than some schools twice our size

-- Concerts, plays, improv comedy, dances, poetry slams, movie nights, student art exhibits and more
+- Concerts, plays, improv comedy, dances, open mic nights, poetry slams, movie nights, student art exhibits, karaoke and more

-- Varsity athletics, club sports, and intramurals, group fitness classes
+- Varsity athletics, club sports, intramurals, group fitness classes

-- Group outdoor adventures like kayaking the Kennebec, snowshoeing the Maine Huts & Trails, hiking Tumbledown Mountain, and more.
+- Group outdoor adventures like rafting the Kennebec, hiking Tumbledown Mountain, mountain biking Titcomb trails, canoeing the Sandy River and more.

 Outdoorsy & Artsy